Longest NHL Playoff Games And Overtime Games (Ranked)

 3. Mighty Ducks Of Anaheim VS Dallas Star (140:48)

-During regulation time, the Mighty Ducks of Anaheim took the lead.
-First, they tied the first period before dominating the second period and tieing during periods 3-3.
+The Mighty Ducks of Anaheim took the lead in regulation time.
+First, they started by tying in the first period, dominating the second period, and then tying during periods 3-3.

 Summary